stumpapp/stump/core/README.md

 An overview of this package's contents:

-- `bindings`: Auto-generated TypeScript type definitions for the Rust types.
 - `prisma`: Separate package for Prisma and Prisma CLI, not bundled in releases.

 ### Crates